nannou-org/website/src/markdown/posts/moss_grant_completion.md

 ([#363](https://github.com/RustAudio/cpal/issues/363)), we landed a new `StreamInstant` API ([#397](https://github.com/RustAudio/cpal/pull/397)).
-The work aims to address this gap by providing system timestamps for the moment audio is captured (via an input device), delivered to the user (via callback) and played back (via an output device) with a friendly API modelled after the `std::time::Instant` type.
+The work aims to address this gap by providing system timestamps for the moment audio is captured via an input device, delivered to the user via callback, and played back via an output device with a friendly API modelled after the `std::time::Instant` type.

 **Requesting Buffer Sizes**